-Lecture Ser ies / Subject Presented b py Date the highest following statements describes a basic characteristic of the instructor's presentation.
-Reservence (5) for unusually effective or high quality performance and the lowest score (1) for neffective performance.
+Lecture Serie es / Subject Presented by yDate the highest sunusually ine following statements describes a basic characteristic of the instructor's presentation.
+Reserve score (5) for unusually effective or high quality performance and the lowest score (1) for effective performance.
 Please comment on any rating of 3 and below.
-RANGE: Lo $pw \rightarrow 1 \rightarrow 2 \rightarrow 3 \rightarrow 4 \rightarrow 5 \rightarrow High$ The instructor clearly understood the subject and presented the lecture in such a way that was comprehensible.
-2. Information presented during lecture covered the stated course objectives.
+RANGE: Lov $N \rightarrow 1 \rightarrow 2 \rightarrow 3 \rightarrow 4 \rightarrow 5 \rightarrow \text{High}$ The instructor clearly understood the subject and presented the lecture in such a way that was comprehensible.
+2. I nformation presented during lecture covered the stated course objectives.
 The lecture material was presented in a clear and organized manner and at a rate that to comprehend the facts as they were presented.
-4. when applic Practical application of the principles presented in the lecture was provided by the instructor cable.
-5. questions a My participation was welcomed during the lecture.
+4. F when applica Practical application of the principles presented in the lecture was provided by the instructor able.
+My participation was welcomed during the lecture.
 The instructor encouraged me to ask nd to express my views.
 The way in which the material was presented helped broaden my interests, viewpoints and appreciation of the subject.
-7. The instructor was punctual.
-8. The instructor had a sufficient amount of time to cover the subject material.
+7. T The instructor was punctual.
+8. T The instructor had a sufficient amount of time to cover the subject material.
 9. The instructor was enthusiastic about the subject.
-10 The instructor was prepared for the lecture
+10. T The instructor was prepared for the lecture.

 Please comment on any evaluation ratings of 3 or less.
 Describe the most useful aspects of this lecture.
 In what way was it beneficial to you?
 List your suggestions for ways in which this lecture/instructor could be improved.
-Student Signature (entional): Student Signature (optional):Date:Date:Date:
+Student Signature (optional):Date: Note: Comments and ratings will be shared anonymously with the clinical instructor.